librasteve/raku-Physics-Measure/README2.md

 say "Energy of photon (Ep) is " ~Ep.norm;           #79.46 attojoule
 ```

-The following SI units are provided in this way:
+The following SI units are provided in all Prefix-Unit combinations:

 | SI Base Unit (7)  | SI Derived Unit (20)                           | SI Prefix (20) |
 |-------------------|------------------------------------------------|----------------|